Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Wrapper class in JAVA ?<br>
 The wrapper class in Java provides the mechanism to convert primitive into object and object into primitive.

+What is Recursion in JAVA ?<br>
+Recursion in java is a process in which a method calls itself continuously.
+A method in java that calls itself is called recursive method.

 What is Exception Handling ?<br>
 Exception handling is used to change the normal flow of the code execution if a specified error (exceptional) condition occurs.
 This condition is called an exception.